- Dive Sites

 One way to get here from Bali is to fly to Lombok Praya airport, then take a taxi down to the smaller harbor called Bangsal.
 From there you can hop on a public boat to get to the island or grab a speed boat over.

 The other way is to take a speed boat directly from Bali to the Gilis.
 There are plenty to choose from, that run every day on various time schedules.
-The most reliable one, with outstanding service is Blue Water Express.
+The most reliable one, with outstanding service, is Blue Water Express.

 You can book them online, through your hotel in Bali or contact one of the local tour agents to make a reservation for you.
 Be prepared that the journey door to door will take you about 3 to 4 hours.
-Book yourself enough time to enjoy the place with two days be the minimum.
+Book yourself enough time to enjoy the place with two days being the minimum.